How Long Will It Take for a Decision to Be Made?

 Fortunately, there may be a light at the end of the tunnel – particularly if you have an experienced attorney working on your behalf.
 My firm has helped numerous applicants win their appeals and get the benefits they need so badly, and I may be able to do the same for you.

-If you are considering applying for Social Security disability, or if you are worried about the status of your claim or appeal, please contact Paul Giannetti now for a free consultation.
+If you are considering applying for Social Security disability in New York, or if you are worried about the status of your claim or appeal, please contact Paul Giannetti now for a free consultation.
 I can help you determine your options, and help increase your chances of a successful application.